 I read an article last night that talked about cataloguing and tracking Vancouver’s ‘urban forest’.
 Apart from the fact that I really appreciate the initiative, I also like the term urban forest.
-I think it is so very fitting in a city such as ours, where in some neighbourhoods the houses are quite literally nestled amongst the trees.
+I think it is so very fitting in a city such as ours.
+In some neighbourhoods, the houses are quite literally nestled amongst the trees.

 I love the smell of the trees; breathing in a deep breath of Christmas fir, or musty leaves, or simply the lack of a smell as the trees have sequestered our emitted CO2 and released lovely, life-giving oxygen.

-So, as the seasons change from summer to autumn, and the leaves are turning colours and crunching underfoot, get out and spend some time forest-bathing.
+As the season changes and the leaves are turning colours and crunching underfoot, get out and spend some time forest-bathing.

 You’ll come back feeling refreshed.